knaw-huc/data-envelopes/help_documentation.md

    * Version affected - the number of the version that will be updated
    * Date of next planned update - the date on which the dataset will be updated
    * Next Version - the number of the next version

+  Examples of maintenance plans:

+  Release of new data

+      Reported errors in the index will be corrected.
+Access to cards will be unblocked either 1) after the death of the person in question is reliably reported, 2) 105 years have passed since their date of birth or 3) during periodic verifications of the data against the data held bij the CBG (Centraal Bureau voor Genealogie, Central Office of Genealogy).
+Otherwise the dataset is static and is not updated.

+ Only improvements or corrections

+      This dataset will not be further enlarged.
+Possibly the transcriptions will be updated with improved versions.

+ No maintenance

+      This dataset will not be further updated or enlarged.

   ## 2.7 Feedback and Elaboration
   Please use this space to provide any feedback on this section and to share any other insights or information you think would be useful

   # Level 3 Data
   This level goes much deeper into the dataset.
+It should help the user use it in a correct and responsible manner.
 It describes how the dataset was created, and how it is structured.
 There is also the opportunity to describe issues such as errors, biases, sensitivity and confidentiality.

- Level 3 represents a Data Resource of the dataset.
+ Level 3 represents a Resource of the dataset.
 A Resource is something that a user can utilise to work with the dataset.
 A Resource can be a downloadable file, or a search portal in which the dataset can be browsed, or an endpoint for querying the data, etc. The entire level can be repeated.
 Each repetition represents a Resource within the dataset.
 Different Resources may be used, for example, to describe different files within the data.
 They can also be used to describe different variants that are available, for example an open version and a restricted version, if these differ significantly in how they are created or what they contain.
 However, you can combine multiple files or multiple versions within the same Resource.
 When deciding how many Resources to use to represent the dataset, consider how much of the information in Level 3 the Resources have in common, how easy it is to describe each Resource clearly and how easy it is for the user to understand what is available to them.
+If you are in doubt about how many Resources to use, read the [guidelines](guidelines.md).

+ Level 3 gives the opportunity to fill in a lot of detail, which may not be necessary for all datasets.
+Fill in as much as you think is useful to your users.

   ## 3.1 Data Resource Description
   This describes some basic information about the Resource, such as name, description, format and size.
-Depending on the dataset, some information may be a repetition of information from Level 2, or it may be different.
+Depending on the dataset, some fields may be a repetition of information from Level 2, or it may be different.
 For example, if a dataset is split into different language files, then the Languages in Level 2 may be 'German, Dutch and French', while the language of the Resource representing the German section will just be 'German'.
 However, if the all of the Resources were a mix of the three languages then both Level 2 and all Resources would have 'German, Dutch and French' for their Languages.

   * Name - the name of the Resource.
 This should distinguish it from other Resources.
 For example, 'Wartime Radio - audio files', and 'Wartime Radio - transcripts'.
   * Description - a description of the particular Resource.
 This should describe what is in the Resource, if this is different to the whole dataset.
 It often contains information on how the Resource was created.
 For example, if a dataset contains a Resource that is a set of persons detected in letters, then the Resource Description could explain how Named Entity Recognition was used to detect the persons.
 The description also often contains information on how to use the Resource.
+See the [guidelines](guidelines.md) for how this description differs from the description on Level 2.
-  * Path - the URL where the Resource can be found
+  * Path - the URL where the Resource can be found.
+E.g. https://zenodo.org/records/14848884
   * Format - one or more file extensions that are in the Resource, e.g. csv, json, xls
   * Size - the size of the Resource (if it is downloadable)
   * Date - the date on which the Resource was created